grafana/terraform-provider-grafana/docs/resources/notification_policy.md

 - `group_interval` (String) Minimum time interval between two notifications for the same group.
 Default is 5 minutes.
 - `group_wait` (String) Time to wait to buffer alerts of the same group before sending a notification.
 Default is 30 seconds.
+- `policy` (Block List) Routing rules for specific label sets. (see [below for nested schema](#nestedblock--policy))
 - `repeat_interval` (String) Minimum time interval for re-sending a notification if an alert is still firing.
 Default is 4 hours.

 ### Read-Only

 - `id` (String) The ID of this resource.

+<a id="nestedblock--policy"></a>
+### Nested Schema for `policy`

+Required:

+- `contact_point` (String) The contact point to route notifications that match this rule to.
+- `group_by` (List of String) A list of alert labels to group alerts into notifications by.
+Use the special label `...` to group alerts by all labels, effectively disabling grouping.

+Optional:

+- `continue` (Boolean) Whether to continue matching subsequent rules if an alert matches the current rule.
+Otherwise, the rule will be 'consumed' by the first policy to match it.
+- `group_interval` (String) Minimum time interval between two notifications for the same group.
+Default is 5 minutes.
+- `group_wait` (String) Time to wait to buffer alerts of the same group before sending a notification.
+Default is 30 seconds.
+- `matcher` (Block List) Describes which labels this rule should match.
+When multiple matchers are supplied, an alert must match ALL matchers to be accepted by this policy.
+When no matchers are supplied, the rule will match all alert instances. (see [below for nested schema](#nestedblock--policy--matcher))
+- `mute_timings` (List of String) A list of mute timing names to apply to alerts that match this policy.
+- `policy` (Block List) Routing rules for specific label sets. (see [below for nested schema](#nestedblock--policy--policy))
+- `repeat_interval` (String) Minimum time interval for re-sending a notification if an alert is still firing.
+Default is 4 hours.

+<a id="nestedblock--policy--matcher"></a>
+### Nested Schema for `policy.matcher`

+Required:

+- `label` (String) The name of the label to match against.
+- `match` (String) The operator to apply when matching values of the given label.
+Allowed operators are `=` for equality, `!=` for negated equality, `=~` for regex equality, and `!~` for negated regex equality.
+- `value` (String) The label value to match against.

+<a id="nestedblock--policy--policy"></a>
+### Nested Schema for `policy.policy`

+Required:

+- `contact_point` (String) The contact point to route notifications that match this rule to.
+- `group_by` (List of String) A list of alert labels to group alerts into notifications by.
+Use the special label `...` to group alerts by all labels, effectively disabling grouping.

+Optional:

+- `continue` (Boolean) Whether to continue matching subsequent rules if an alert matches the current rule.
+Otherwise, the rule will be 'consumed' by the first policy to match it.
+- `group_interval` (String) Minimum time interval between two notifications for the same group.
+Default is 5 minutes.
+- `group_wait` (String) Time to wait to buffer alerts of the same group before sending a notification.
+Default is 30 seconds.
+- `matcher` (Block List) Describes which labels this rule should match.
+When multiple matchers are supplied, an alert must match ALL matchers to be accepted by this policy.
+When no matchers are supplied, the rule will match all alert instances. (see [below for nested schema](#nestedblock--policy--policy--matcher))
+- `mute_timings` (List of String) A list of mute timing names to apply to alerts that match this policy.
+- `policy` (Block List) Routing rules for specific label sets. (see [below for nested schema](#nestedblock--policy--policy--policy))
+- `repeat_interval` (String) Minimum time interval for re-sending a notification if an alert is still firing.
+Default is 4 hours.

+<a id="nestedblock--policy--policy--matcher"></a>
+### Nested Schema for `policy.policy.matcher`

+Required:

+- `label` (String) The name of the label to match against.
+- `match` (String) The operator to apply when matching values of the given label.
+Allowed operators are `=` for equality, `!=` for negated equality, `=~` for regex equality, and `!~` for negated regex equality.
+- `value` (String) The label value to match against.

+<a id="nestedblock--policy--policy--policy"></a>
+### Nested Schema for `policy.policy.policy`

+Required:

+- `contact_point` (String) The contact point to route notifications that match this rule to.
+- `group_by` (List of String) A list of alert labels to group alerts into notifications by.
+Use the special label `...` to group alerts by all labels, effectively disabling grouping.

+Optional:

+- `continue` (Boolean) Whether to continue matching subsequent rules if an alert matches the current rule.
+Otherwise, the rule will be 'consumed' by the first policy to match it.
+- `group_interval` (String) Minimum time interval between two notifications for the same group.
+Default is 5 minutes.
+- `group_wait` (String) Time to wait to buffer alerts of the same group before sending a notification.
+Default is 30 seconds.
+- `matcher` (Block List) Describes which labels this rule should match.
+When multiple matchers are supplied, an alert must match ALL matchers to be accepted by this policy.
+When no matchers are supplied, the rule will match all alert instances. (see [below for nested schema](#nestedblock--policy--policy--policy--matcher))
+- `mute_timings` (List of String) A list of mute timing names to apply to alerts that match this policy.
+- `policy` (Block List) Routing rules for specific label sets. (see [below for nested schema](#nestedblock--policy--policy--policy--policy))
+- `repeat_interval` (String) Minimum time interval for re-sending a notification if an alert is still firing.
+Default is 4 hours.

+<a id="nestedblock--policy--policy--policy--matcher"></a>
+### Nested Schema for `policy.policy.policy.matcher`

+Required:

+- `label` (String) The name of the label to match against.
+- `match` (String) The operator to apply when matching values of the given label.
+Allowed operators are `=` for equality, `!=` for negated equality, `=~` for regex equality, and `!~` for negated regex equality.
+- `value` (String) The label value to match against.

+<a id="nestedblock--policy--policy--policy--policy"></a>
+### Nested Schema for `policy.policy.policy.policy`

+Required:

+- `contact_point` (String) The contact point to route notifications that match this rule to.
+- `group_by` (List of String) A list of alert labels to group alerts into notifications by.
+Use the special label `...` to group alerts by all labels, effectively disabling grouping.

+Optional:

+- `continue` (Boolean) Whether to continue matching subsequent rules if an alert matches the current rule.
+Otherwise, the rule will be 'consumed' by the first policy to match it.
+- `group_interval` (String) Minimum time interval between two notifications for the same group.
+Default is 5 minutes.
+- `group_wait` (String) Time to wait to buffer alerts of the same group before sending a notification.
+Default is 30 seconds.
+- `matcher` (Block List) Describes which labels this rule should match.
+When multiple matchers are supplied, an alert must match ALL matchers to be accepted by this policy.
+When no matchers are supplied, the rule will match all alert instances. (see [below for nested schema](#nestedblock--policy--policy--policy--policy--matcher))
+- `mute_timings` (List of String) A list of mute timing names to apply to alerts that match this policy.
+- `repeat_interval` (String) Minimum time interval for re-sending a notification if an alert is still firing.
+Default is 4 hours.

+<a id="nestedblock--policy--policy--policy--policy--matcher"></a>
+### Nested Schema for `policy.policy.policy.policy.matcher`

+Required:

+- `label` (String) The name of the label to match against.
+- `match` (String) The operator to apply when matching values of the given label.
+Allowed operators are `=` for equality, `!=` for negated equality, `=~` for regex equality, and `!~` for negated regex equality.
+- `value` (String) The label value to match against.

 ## Import